 Delaware Corporation Guide

-A corporation, or “corp”, is a type of business entity that provides legal protections for owners, directors and officers of a company.
-Unlike an LLC, a corporation is owned by shareholders who hold stock in the company.
+A corporation, or “corp”, is a traditional type of business that provides predictable legal protections for business owners.

 Investors heavily favor Delaware corporations because of the predictability this environment offers.
-Delaware’s sophisticated corporate laws and efficient legal system minimize the risks of costly legal uncertainties This predictability is crucial to companies looking to expand by taking on outside investment.
+Delaware’s sophisticated corporate laws and efficient legal system minimize the risks of costly legal uncertainties.
+This predictability is crucial to companies looking to expand especially when raising funds from outside investors.

 The world’s most successful companies make Delaware their legal home specifically for the stability, predictability, and flexibility its corporate laws provide.
 These benefits aren’t reserved for just the Fortune 500 however.
 Anyone can incorporate their business in Delaware and achieve the same legal protections and structural advantages.